turcuciprian/signature-one/readme.txt

 * signature Position
 * signature size

-IF you want to individually configure a post,edit that post and configure: text, position and size inside the post metabox named Signature One.
+If you want to individually configure a post,edit that post and configure: text, position and size inside the post metabox named Signature One.
-The global configuration is prioritary only if the individual post meta settings are not set.
+The global configuration has priority only if the individual post meta settings are not set.

 == Screenshots ==